 Just to the left of me was an infinity pool, the bright blue water as inviting as the numerous wines that lay on the table in front of me.
 I had my eyes on the latter though.

-As we were moving from the reds into the ports, the syrupy sweet dessert wine and what this region is famous for, the wine won out.
+As we were moving from the reds onto the ports, the syrupy sweet dessert wine and what this region is famous for, the wine won out.

 After all, there’s not many places in the world where you can learn all about wine and port in a setting such as stunning as this.

-As far as day trips for Porto go, this one is right up there.
+As far as day trips from Porto go, this one is right up there.
 Honestly, I really can’t recommend this Douro Valley tour enough.

 Earlier that day, as the inky morning sky was just starting to brighten up, I found myself outside the São Bento train station.